7shi/greektrans/README.md

 ## Monotonize

-Monotonization integrates the acute and grave and circumflex accent into the acute accent in polysyllabic words.
-The accents in monosyllabic words and other diacritic marks are omitted.
+Monotonization integrates the acute (´), the grave (`), and the circumflex (ˆ) accent into the acute accent in polysyllabic words.
+The diaeresis (¨) is preserved.
+The accent in monosyllabic words and other diacritic marks are omitted.

 The Wikipedia's example is reproduced.